Yandex Cloud

 6. Click Create a database.

-7. Wait until the database starts.
+7. Wait for the database to run.
 While being created, your database will have the Provisioning status.
 Once it is ready for use, its status will change to Running.

 8. Select the database you created.